Computer monitor: Gamut

 Every RGB monitor has its own color gamut, bounded in chromaticity by a color triangle.
 Some of these triangles are smaller than the sRGB triangle, some are larger.
 Colors are typically encoded by 8 bits per primary color.
 The RGB value [255, 0, 0] represents red, but slightly different colors in different color spaces such as Adobe RGB and sRGB.
 Displaying sRGB-encoded data on wide-gamut devices can give an unrealistic result.
 The gamut is a property of the monitor; the image color space can be forwarded as Exif metadata in the picture.
 As long as the monitor gamut is wider than the color space gamut, correct display is possible, if the monitor is calibrated.
-A picture which uses colors that are outside the sRGB color space will display on an sRGB color space monitor with limitations.
-Still today, many monitors that can display the sRGB color space are not factory nor user calibrated to display it correctly.
+A picture that uses colors that are outside the sRGB color space will display on an sRGB color space monitor with limitations.
+Still today, many monitors that can display the sRGB color space are not factory nor user-calibrated to display it correctly.
 Color management is needed both in electronic publishing (via the Internet for display in browsers) and in desktop publishing targeted to print.